Have You Suffered Illness or Injury After Taking Invokana?

 Clinical trials indicated that patients taking Invokana are twice as likely to suffer from a foot or leg amputation as those taking a placebo drug.
 Toe amputations, and more particularly, those in the middle of the foot, are most susceptible to amputation.
 The FDA issued a warning stating that patients taking the diabetes drug should be exceptionally careful in checking for signs of infection in their legs and feet.
 These include new pain or tenderness, ulcers, sores, redness, and fever.
 If you have any of those symptoms you should contact your healthcare provider immediately.

 An Experienced Attorney Can Help You Receive Compensation for Your Injury

 If you or your loved one has experienced any of the above side effects after taking Invokana, you may be eligible to receive compensation for your injuries.
 Compensation can include past and future medical expenses, past and future pain and suffering, and past and future lost wages and loss of earning capacity.
-The attorneys at Leifer Law Firm have the knowledge and experience handling Invokana cases to get you the maximum compensation under the law that you deserve.
+The attorneys at Leifer & Ramirez have the knowledge and experience handling Invokana cases to get you the maximum compensation under the law that you deserve.
 Contact us today for a consultation at one of their convenient Florida locations.